-Mancini's 3-run HR in 11th lifts O's over Pirates, 9-6, after he ties game with 2-run shot in 9th
+Mancini's 3-run homer in 11th lifts O's over Pirates, after he ties game with 2-run shot in 9th

 No hits, no problem: In the home half of the second inning, the Orioles managed to get on the board without the benefit of a base hit.

 First baseman Chris Davis and Trumbo each walked off Pirates starter Chad Kuhl, and Davis went to third on a fly ball to center field by Schoop.
-That put him in position to score on a sacrifice fly by left fielder Hyun Soo Kim.
+That put him into position to score on a sacrifice fly by left fielder Hyun Soo Kim.